digitallawyer/openlegaldictionary/_definitions/unio.md

 ---
 title: Unio
 permalink: "/definitions/unio.html"
-body: Lat In canon law.
+body: Lat in canon law.
 A consollda-tion of two churches lnto one.
 Cowell
 published_at: '2018-07-07'
 layout: post
 ---